 VHDA Mortgage Loan Option

-Best for: First-time homebuyers and current homeowners who are thinking about buying in Areas of Economic Opportunity.
+Best for: First-time homebuyers as well as current homeowners who are thinking about buying in Areas of Economic Opportunity.

-The VHDA mortgage loan option is a 30-year fixed-rate mortgage and has down payment grants or federal tax breaks available.
+The VHDA mortgage loan option is a 30-year fixed-rate mortgage.
+In addition, it has down payment grants or federal tax breaks available.

 First-time homebuyer’s household income can’t exceed the lower program limits